The Scarlet Pimpernel: Plot

 At a ball attended by the Blakeneys, Percy's verse about the "elusive Pimpernel" becomes an instant success.
-But Marguerite is being blackmailed by Citizen Chauvelin, the wily new French envoy to England: Chauvelin's agents have stolen a letter proving that her beloved brother Armand is in league with the Pimpernel.
+But Marguerite is being blackmailed by Citizen Chauvelin, the wily new French envoy to England: Chauvelin's agents have stolen a letter proving that Armand is in league with the Pimpernel.
 Chauvelin offers to trade Armand's life for her help against the Pimpernel.
 Contemptuous of her seemingly witless and unloving husband, Marguerite does not go to him for help or advice.
 Instead, she passes along information which enables Chauvelin to learn the Pimpernel's true identity.

 Later that night, Marguerite finally tells her husband of the terrible danger threatening her brother and pleads for his help.
 Percy promises to save him.
 After Percy unexpectedly leaves for France, Marguerite discovers to her horror (and simultaneous delight) that he is the Pimpernel.
 He had hidden behind the persona of a dull, slow-witted fop to deceive the world.
 He had not told Marguerite because of his worry that she might betray him, as she had the Marquis de St. Cyr.
 Desperate to save her husband, she decides to pursue Percy to France to warn him that Chauvelin knows his identity and his purpose.
 She persuades Sir Andrew Ffoulkes to accompany her, but because of the tide and the weather, neither they nor Chauvelin can leave immediately.

 At Calais, Percy openly approaches Chauvelin in the Chat gris, a decrepit inn whose owner is in Percy's pay.
 Despite Chauvelin's best efforts, the Englishman escapes by offering Chauvelin a pinch of snuff, which turns out to be pure pepper.
 Through a bold plan executed right under Chauvelin's nose, Percy rescues Marguerite's brother Armand and the Comte de Tournay, the father of a schoolfriend of Marguerite's.
 Marguerite pursues Percy right to the very end, determined to either warn him or share his fate.
 Percy, heavily disguised, is captured by Chauvelin, who does not recognise him, so he is able to escape.

 With Marguerite's love and courage amply proven, Percy's ardour is rekindled.
 Safely back on board their schooner, the Day Dream, the happily reconciled couple returns to England.
-Sir Andrew marries the count's daughter, Suzanne.
+Soon after, Sir Andrew Ffoulkes marries Suzanne, the Comte de Tournay's daughter.